wilsonify/wilsonify.github.io/content/recipes/WHOLE WHEAT BISCUITS226.md

 ## Modifications
-flour is really similar to all-purpose flour in texture and taste but contains all the good bran

-and germ stuff like you find in whole wheat flour.
-Basically, it is the   .
-If you can’t find it, use whole wheat or
+flour is really similar to all-purpose flour in texture and taste but contains all the good bran and germ stuff like you find in whole wheat flour.
+If you can’t find it, use whole wheat or all-purpose instead.

-all-purpose instead.

- Yeah, don’t bitch.
 In the quest for a fluffy biscuit, it had to be done.

 This needs to be all opaque and solid like butter.

-If it is clear and runny because it is hot outside, this won’t
+If it is clear and runny because it is hot outside, this won’t  work.

- work.
 Stick it in the fridge until it gets its act together.